 Again, before running seafood, check your configuration file, and make really sure that you configured those options you want.
-Give special attention to section 2.4 (page 9) for a speedy printing of the results.
+Give special attention to section 2.4 (page 10) for a speedy printing of the results.
+If you switched from an earlier version, check with the CHANGELOG file, if you need to remove the DNS and IRR caches.